DevOpsDolapo/DevOps_Projects/PROJECT 10/Project10.md

 6. **Code Repository**: [GitHub](https://github.com/darey-io/tooling)

-The diagram below shows a pictorial representation of the 3-tier architecture setup for this project:
+The diagram below shows a pictorial representation of the 3-tier architecture setup for the DevOps Tooling Website project:

 ![Alt text](Images/3-tier-architecture_for_tooling_website.png)